Towards Robust and Reproducible Active Learning Using Neural Networks: Pool Based Active Learning Methods

 \subsection{Model Uncertainty on Output (UC)}

-The method in \cite{uncertainty_lewis1994sequential} ranks the unlabeled datapoints, $x_i \in U$ in a descending order based on their scores given by $\max_{j}\Phi(x_i); j\in\{1\dots C\}$, where $C$ is the number of classes, and chose the top $k$ samples.
+\cite{uncertainty_lewis1994sequential} ranks the unlabeled data, $x_i \in U$ in a descending order based on their scores given by $\max_{j}\Phi(x_i); j\in\{1\dots C\}$ where $C$ is the number of classes, and chose the top $k$ samples.
 Typically this approach focuses on the samples in $U$ for which the softmax classifier is least confident.
+Recently, Huang et al.\cite{tod_huang2021semi} proposed to measure the uncertainty by measuring the output discrepancies from the model trained at different AL cycles.